 Use the kcos shell command to enter the KCOS shell in the command window.
 While working in the shell, the prompt changes to kcos> and you directly enter KCOS commands without preceding them with "kcos".
+For example, you would enter a command such as kcos networking ip set if you are using the default shell (bash); in contrast, if you are using the KCOS shell, you would simply enter networking ip set.

 The KCOS shell recognizes only KCOS commands.

-'''

 kcos shell [flags]

-'''